CrazedCoderNate/Alphahop/README.md

-# README
+# USage
 The .py file contains the code for the Model.
+You may use the model with any dataset as you please.

 # Prerequisites
 Python 3.6+